sanjjaystars/XO46_AD01/README.md

 An Android app (Kotlin + Jetpack Compose) that uses the front-facing camera to detect when an additional person is looking at the screen, and automatically hides sensitive on-screen content.

+## How it maps to the problem statement

 | Requirement | Implementation |